jack80342/ShadowsocksX-NG/README.md

 - Could reorder shadowsocks profiles by drag & drop in servers preferences panel.
 - Auto check update (unable to auto download)

-## Different from original ShadowsocksX
+## Differences from original ShadowsocksX

 Run ss-local as backgroud service through launchd, not in app process.
 So after you quit the app, the ss-local maybe is still running.